Disclaimer: This post was originally published on LinkedIn.

 If this is a dream, I want to stay here longer than I should.
 For once, I want to come here and not beat myself up for not obsessing with the technical rules of content writing.
 Please, allow me to write my story.

-Years of writing content for other people’s businesses online became natural now.
+Years of writing content for other people’s businesses online become natural now.
 The constant obsession with rules had me inhibited to express more unknowingly, killing the creativity that was supposed to be in the piece I want to write.

 How The Pursuit of Profitability Affected My Writing Style?